schani/SimpLang/ASSIGNMENTS.md

 ## Assignment 1.1

 Write a lexical analyzer.
 It reads a file as input and outputs one line per token.
-All whitespace in the input file is ignored.
+All whitespace in the input file is ignored, apart from separating tokens that would otherwise be single tokens.

 Each line in the output has two parts, separated by a space:

 1. The type of token.
 This can be `keyword`, `identifier`, `operator`, or `integer`.